MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-govern.md

 ---
 # Govern with the CoE Power BI dashboard

-As an admin, you'll want to use the insights you gather to drive action, such as performing risk assessments and identifying critical, orphaned, or unused resources.
+As an admin, you can use the insights you gather to drive action, such as performing risk assessments and identifying critical, orphaned, or unused resources.
 The pages in the **Govern** section enable you to drive action directly from within the Power BI report through an embedded app.
 The app can be used to grant yourself or others ownership of a resource, or delete it.

-## Environment Capacity
+## Environment capacity

-You can use the **Environment Capacity** page to identify the environments consuming your tenants Dataverse capacity.
-Review your total capacity consumption, and identify environments that consume a lot of capacity.
+You can use the **Environment Capacity** page to identify the environments consuming Dataverse capacity in your tenants.
+Review your total capacity consumption and identify environments that consume a lot of capacity.

 :::image type="content" source="media/pb-7.png" alt-text="Environment Capacity":::